 16.16.3.1.1 The lands identified as Special Site 1 are located on the south side of Aquitaine Avenue, east of Glen Erin Drive and on the north side of Battleford Road east of Glen Erin Drive.

-16.16.3.1.2 Notwithstanding the provisions of the Residential High Density designation, townhouse dwellings will be permitted.
+16.16.3.1.2 Notwithstanding the provisions of the Residential High Density designation, townhouse dwellings will be permitted for lands identified as Area B.